Kiss Me Deadly (song)

 "Kiss Me Deadly" is a 1988 song by Lita Ford, appearing on the album Lita released in the same year.
-It is regarded as one of Ford's signature songs, and is the second highest-charting single of her solo career, after "Close My Eyes Forever" from the same album.
+Written by Mick Smiley, it is regarded as one of Ford's signature songs, and is the second highest-charting single of her solo career, after "Close My Eyes Forever" from the same album.

 Music video

 The song's video was placed on The New York Times list of the "15 Essential Hair-Metal Videos".